HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 ##### Supplying the Tracking ID

-The mandatory `Task.identifier` "tracking-id" slice element represents the Payer tracking identifier.
-This is an identifier that ties the attachments back to the claim or prior authorization and is echoed back to the Payer when submitting the attachments.
-It is often referred to as the “re-association tracking control number”.
+The mandatory `Task.identifier` *tracking-id* slice element represents the Payer tracking identifier.
+The tracking-id (also called the "re-association tracking control number") is an identifier that ties the attachments back to the claim or prior authorization.
+The Provider will echo it back to the Payer when submitting the attachments.

 ~~~